wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/use-ai-builder/includes/introduction.md

 Welcome to AI Builder models in Microsoft Power Apps.
-This self-paced module will help you learn the differences between custom and prebuilt AI Builder models and allow you to determine which type suits your business objective in Power Apps.
+This self-paced module will help you learn the differences between custom and prebuilt AI Builder models, which will help you determine which type suits your business objective in Power Apps.

 ## AI Builder prebuilt models

 Prebuilt models are based on AI data and patterns that Microsoft has introduced in their training.
-These ready-to-use models cover broadly available data and concepts that aren't specific to your organization or scenario.
+These ready-to-use models cover the broadly available data and concepts that aren't specific to your organization or scenario.

 Examples of available prebuilt models are: